Find Cheap Auto Insurance Quotes in Your Area

-The maximum $2 million limit, considerably higher than the maximum for Chubb or AIG, makes PURE Starling unique among personal cyber insurance policies and a good fit for wealthy individuals who believe they are at risk of a major cyber security threat.
+The maximum $2 million limit, considerably higher than the maximum for Chubb or AIG, makes PURE Starling stand out among personal cyber insurance policies and a good fit for wealthy individuals who believe they are at risk of a major cyber security threat.

 PURE defines the coverage provided by its five categories of cyber threats as follows:

 - Cyber extortion: Professional assistance in handling an extortion threat and payments (with prior approval from PURE) in response to a threat.